"Quite nice," Henry said, looking around.

 Henry tried to take comfort in his sole and uncontested ownership of the morning newspaper.

 Abe chuckled.
 "I'm talking about girls.
 Girls.
-You think you can impress a girl by showing her your comic collection?
+You think you can impress a girl by showing her your comic book collection?
 I remember, I used to keep mine in a shoebox under my bed.
 Well, that says it all, doesn't it? 'course, that was a different time back then," he added, after a discrete but pointed look from Henry.

 "No, I think that's pretty much still accurate."
 Lucas sighed.
 "At least in my experience."